bcdev/senbox-osgi-sandbox/README.md

 accessible in CLI mode.
 In CLI mode, we are restricted to Java SPI which requires a non-configurable SPI implementation in Java.

-    Result: Bundles expose client API, other bundles implement them as services.
+    Result: Embed the OSGi framework.
+Bundles expose client API, other bundles implement them as services.
 The client API bundles are put on the classpath of the host app.
 Then a configured framework instance is started.
 It allows the framework to delegate class loading to the app class loader for exposed client APIs.
 Then we access services via the framework's bundle context.
+    TODO: can we run OSGi embedded in a Tomcat servlet?

 *UC-4*: Find out how OSGi can help implementing the _Toolbox Concept_, which is set of modules within a host application.